rcliftonharvey/stream-deck-icons/README.md

 ## Support
 I started creating these icon packs for my own use, out of necessity.
 These are not meant to be commercial products, "I am not a company", I don't make any money off their creation, distribution or maintenance.

-But if you find any bugs, or if you have any suggestions for improvements, please feel free to report them in the [issue tracker](https://github.com/rcliftonharvey/stream-deck-icons/issues), I'll have a look there every now and then.
+But if you find any bugs, or if you have any suggestions for improvements, please feel free to report them in the [issue tracker](https://github.com/rcliftonharvey/stream-deck-icons/issues), I may have a look there every now and then.

 Enjoy!